SpredfastLegacy/JMVC-Inject/README.md

 		$('#content2 .somethingElse').my();
 	});

-Under the hood, all `setupControllerActions` is doing is wrapping each action with `Inject.useCurrent`.
+Under the hood, all `setupController` is doing is wrapping each action with `Inject.useCurrent`.